kbilsted/CodeQualityAndReadability/Articles/Design/RefactoringToMicroServicesFakeMicroServices.md

 When you start off with building your first services, you quickly find yourself missing out on a lot of the monolithic infrastructure.
 To a large extend we have dealt with this issue in MVNO by means of **fake microservices**.
 What is a fake service?
 It's sort of the opposite of a microservice.

-> A *fake microservice* is a unit of software that highly depend on functionality of the monolith.
+> A *fake microservice* is a unit of software that highly depends on functionality of the monolith.
 > It cannot be independently upgraded and it shares data with the monolith and other fake services.

-A fake microservice is like a wart on your girlfriends nose.
-Its ugly and its not intended to stay there for long.
-Still, while its there, it serves the practical purpose of scarring away other male courters.
+A fake microservice is like a wart on your girlfriend's nose.
+It's ugly and is not intended to stay there for long.
+Still, while there, it serves the practical purpose of scaring away other romantic interest.
 Regard fake services as stepping stones, helping you to reaching you goals faster.
 Separating out and building a service is far more time consuming that building a fake service.
-A fake microservice may live within the code repository and the same execution environment as the monolith, or it may be separated out.
+A fake microservice may live within the code repository and the same execution environment as the monolith or it may be separated out.

 What are the kinds of services you want to fake?
 At first, it is the infrastructure needed in your soon-to-be-written-services.
-Later, you may find that obstacles for taking apart the monolithic, can be solved by breaking a part of the logic into one or more fake services.
+Later you may find that obstacles for taking apart the monolithic can be solved by breaking a part of the logic into one or more fake services.

 ## 3. Real-life scenarios

-The success and speed with which you can transition from monolithic code -> to fake microservice -> to real service, highly depend on the code base and code extracted.
-I'll show case two pieces of important infrastructure whose success in this regard are very different.
+The success and speed with which you can transition from monolithic code to fake microservices to real services highly depends on the code base and the code extracted from the monolith.
+I'll showcase two pieces of important infrastructure whose success in this regard are very different.

 ### 3.1 Example 1.
 The customer log
-Many enterprise systems have the notion of a log of business events.
-What has happened to the customer, and when.
-At MVNO we term such a log a "Customer log", and it holds all important information for the administrative staff to understand the customer.
-When did they pay their bill, late payment thresholds crossed, changes in the subscription, the status of important third party integration calls.
-And it also holds an entry for each time a staff member lookup the customer.
+Many enterprise systems have the notion of a log of business events, essentially what has happened to the customer and when.
+At MVNO we term such a log a "Customer log", and it holds all of the important information for the administrative staff to understand the customer (when did they pay their bill, late payment thresholds crossed, changes in the subscription, the status of important third party integration calls, etc.).
+It also holds an entry for each time a staff member performed a lookup the customer.
 If you don't have a customer log in your system, consider getting one.

-Needles to say, we can't do much in a service without the need of writing to the customer log.
+Needless to say, we can't do much in a service without writing to the customer log.

-Now in our monolith the customer log is a database table, and the last thing we want to do is to have our micro serves write directly into tables of the monolith.
-It defies the whole purpose of the microservice architecture.
+Now in our monolith the customer log is a database table and the last thing we want to do is to have our microservices write directly into tables of the monolith.
+It defeats the whole purpose of the microservice architecture.

 Here is what we did:

   * Left the database untouched
   * Created a fake microservice that listens on a new event `LogCustomerLog` taking as payload the message, the customer id, the administrative user id, etc.
+  * The fake microservice saves the received data into customer log entries corresponding to each event instance.
   * Done ...

 You can well imagine the speed with which such a service could be established.
 It makes our services decoupled from the problem of "customer logging", and we can at any time upgrade our fake microservice *without having to do any changes to our microservices*.
 Of course, now we have two ways of writing to the customer log.
 Sending events and writing directly into the table.
 We address this in section 4.

 ### 3.2 Example 2.
 Sending emails

-Many services needs to inform customers on important actions they've taken.
-A welcome letter, a change of subscription, a payment running late etc. Very similar to the customer logging, we can introduce a fake service and an event `SendEmail`.
+Many services need to send emails such as a welcome letter, a change of subscription, notice that a payment running late, or indicators of other activity.
+Very similar to the customer logging, we can introduce a fake service and an event `SendEmail`.

 The way email and phone texts are generated is by means of a very generic templating system.
 Each message is defined in a separate part of the application.
 Messages may use tags which at the rendering time replaces e.g. `[firstname]` with the customer's name.
 A message may be associated defines as any of our message types in our system, e.g. "welcome letter" or "change of phone number".
 Each of message types support a set of tags.

 ### 3.3 Discussion

-From a conceptual perspective, the two services are "identical": They receive an event and generate a "message" in the form of an email or an entry in a customer log.
+From a conceptual perspective, the two services are identical: They receive an event and generate a message in the form of an email or an entry in a customer log.
 From a data perspective, however, they are very different.
 The customer log messages are entirely defined by the payload of the event, not so for emails.
 Recall, emails may contain tags.
 And a tag corresponds to data virtually from any corner of the monolith.

-Thus, while it is fairly straight forward to upgrade the fake customerlog service, upgrading the email service may either require a lot of data pumps to feed the service with all kinds of information, or alternatively, a number of services must exhibit the data needed for the email generation.
+Thus, while it is fairly straight forward to upgrade the fake customer log service, upgrading the email service may either require a lot of data pumps to feed the service with all kinds of information, or alternatively, a number of services must exhibit the data needed for the email generation.
 Reading between the lines: The email service is serving the purpose of decoupling just fine, and we'd rather focus our energy elsewhere.